hex-plex/Youtube-Downloader/README.md

 2. ` python main.py url`
 3. ` python main.py`
 > If the resolution is not passed as an argument, the program displays the available resolutions to download.

-> Now with Progress bar
+> Now with Progress bar added
 ### Libraries Used
 * sys
 * pytube